About learning disability

 They can help you make a hospital passport, to tell hospital staff important information about you.

-Get information about staying healthy, and support for young people with a learning disability.
+Get support for young people with a learning disability from Amaze Sussex.

 Find local support for people with a learning disability on our Health and Adult Social Care directory.